Ask a doctor about a prescription for METFORMIN TEVA 850 mg FILM-COATED TABLETS

 If any of the above applies to you, consult your doctor for further instructions.

-Stop taking Metformin Teva for a short period of time if you have a condition that may be associated with dehydration(significant loss of body fluids), such as intense vomiting, diarrhea, fever, exposure to heat, or if you drink less liquid than normal.
+Stop taking Metformin Teva for a short period if you have a disorder that may be associated with dehydration(significant loss of body fluids), such as severe vomiting, diarrhea, fever, heat exposure, or if you drink less fluid than usual.
 Consult your doctor for further instructions.

-Stop taking Metformin Teva and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that cause lactic acidosis, as this condition can lead to coma.
+Stop taking Metformin Teva and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that lactic acidosis produces, as this disorder can lead to a coma.

 The symptoms of lactic acidosis include: